Friday, March 2, 2007

 ing marks from their wallets--but there's this disquieting tension through-

-out.
-Is one also conning the other or is a dual-con in the works?
 The film is essential viewing for fans of The Sting, The Spanish Prisoner--even The Wizard of Oz.
-Released in the US three years later, it was one of my favorites of 2003, and I looked forward to seeing what Bielinsky would do next.
+Released in the US three years later, it was among 2003's best, and I looked forward to seeing what Bielinsky would do next.

 Nine Queens (Nueve Reinas)